Active substance: The active substance is methylphenidate hydrochloride.

 Fertility: Methylphenidate did not impair fertility in male or female mice that were fed diets containing the drug in an 18-week continuous breeding study.
 The study was conducted over two generations of mice continuously receiving methylphenidate doses of up to 160 mg/kg/day (about 90-fold higher than the MRHD on a mg/kg basis).

-Carcinogenicity: In a lifetime carcinogenicity study carried out in B6C3F1 mice, methylphenidate caused an increase in hepatocellular adenomas (a benign tumour) and, in males only, an increase in hepatoblastomas (a malignant tumour) at daily doses of approximately 60 mg/kg/day about 35-fold-higher than the maximum recommended human dose (MRHD) on a mg/kg basis.
-Hepatoblastoma is a relatively rare rodent malignant tumour type.
-There was no overall increase in the number of malignant hepatic tumours.
-The mouse strain used is particularly sensitive to the development of hepatic tumours.
+Carcinogenicity: In a lifetime carcinogenicity study carried out in B6C3F1 mice, methylphenidate caused an increase in hepatocellular adenomas (a benign tumor) and, in males only, an increase in hepatoblastomas (a malignant tumor) at daily doses of approximately 60 mg/kg/day about 35-fold-higher than the maximum recommended human dose (MRHD) on a mg/kg basis.
+Hepatoblastoma is a relatively rare rodent malignant tumor type.
+There was no overall increase in the number of malignant hepatic tumors.
+The mouse strain used is particularly sensitive to the development of hepatic tumors.
 It is thought that hepatoblastomas might be due to non-genotoxic mechanisms such as an increase in hepatic cell proliferation.
 This is consistent with the increase in liver weights observed in this mouse carcinogenicity study.

 Juvenile toxicity: In a conventional study conducted in young rats, methylphenidate was administered orally at doses of up to 100 mg/kg/day for 9 weeks, starting early in the postnatal period (postnatal day 7) and continuing through sexual maturity (postnatal week 10).
 When the animals were tested as adults (postnatal weeks 13-14), decreased spontaneous locomotor activity was observed in males and females previously treated with 50 mg/kg/day or greater, and a deficit in the acquisition of a specific learning task was seen in females exposed to the highest dose of 100 mg/kg/day (about 58-fold higher than the MRHD on a mg/kg basis).
 The clinical relevance of these findings is unknown.